-I was raised in rural Montana near the Yellowstone River and loved it there.
+I was raised in rural Montana near the Yellowstone River and I absolutely loved it there.
 My folks were big Charlie Russell fans – it helped to boost my interest in western art at an early age.
 Mom gave me a paintbrush and small oil painting set when I was eight.
 Dad was always sketching horses, especially buckin’ broncs, rattlesnakes and a lot of other non-girly things for me on newsprint from an old pad of paper.

 Now I live near the Snake River in Idaho, where wildlife and birds are plentiful and make great subject matter.
 After seeing a herd of rocky mountain sheep or buffalo, you get an itch to paint them and you need a selection of good reference photos.
 I often join about four or five photos together to get a composition that pleases the eye.